This post was originally published on Nov. 23, 2018, and was updated on March 25, 2020.

 First, check with your web host to make sure they support WordPress so that you can install it.
 Most hosts have installation tools for you, or you can do it yourself.

 The best approach is to have WordPress hosting that caters to the unique resource and database needs that WordPress, then combined with WooCommerce, will require.
 (GoDaddy offers a WordPress ecommerce plan that comes with a pre-installed online store powered by WooCommerce, plus a variety of premium extensions including Advanced Notifications, WooCommerce Brands and more.)

 After installing WordPress on your hosting plan and logging in, go to Plugins > Add New.

 In the top-right corner you’ll see a “Search plugins…” box.
 Click it and enter WooCommerce.
 Search will automatically start, and you’ll see a list of plugins.

 Identify the WooCommerce box and click Install Now.
-After a few seconds, installation will finish and Activate button will appear.
+After a few seconds, the installation will finish and the Activate button will appear.
 Click Activate.

 Setting up WooCommerce for the first time